-That Council writes to the Minister for Health as well as to the Minister for Energy, Environment and Climate Change requesting that; Environment and Climate Change requesting that;
+That Council writes to the Minister for Health as well as to the Minister for Energy, Environment and Climate Change requesting that:

 - 1. as a matter of urgency community health and human impact studies be undertaken by a task force jointly established by the Department of Health as well as the Environment Protection Authority (EPA) into the impacts of air quality as well as water quality emissions from the Dandenong South Industrial 2 Zone on the surrounding residential areas, including those of Dandenong South and Keysborough; - 2. the proposed task force to comprise representatives from: - a.
 Councillors - b.
 Council executive - c.
 Department of Health (DOH) - d.
 Environment Protection Authority (EPA) - e.
 Department of Environment, Land, Water and Planning (DELWP) - f.
-Local and Federal MPs; - 3. the proposed taskforce to determine the parameters of an independent health investigation into the health impacts of the Industrial 2 Zone area in Dandenong South, on the residents living in and around the zone; - 4. the engagement by the proposed task force of an expert health investigation entity to report its findings and recommendations to the proposed task force; and
+Local and Federal MPs; - 3. the proposed taskforce to determine the parameters of an independent health investigation into the health impacts of the Industrial 2 Zone area in Dandenong South, on the residents living in and around the zone; - 4. the engagement by the proposed task force of an expert health investigation entity to report its findings and recommendations to the proposed task force; and - 5. the outcomes of the proposed task force's findings and recommendations be reported to Council in due course.

-5.1 Notice of Motion No.6 - Proposed Health Study on impacts of Air Quality from the Industrial 2 Zone on the residents of Dandenong South and Keysborough (South).
+5.1 Notice of Motion No.6 - Proposed Health Study on impacts of emissions from the Industrial 2 Zone on the residents of Dandenong South and Keysborough (South).
 (Cont.)